Strong convergence of adaptive time-stepping schemes for the stochastic Allen--Cahn equation: Preliminaries

 \section{Preliminaries}

-In this section, we give assumptions on $A,\, F,\,W(t)$ and the initial datum, as well as the well-posedness of \eqref{spde}.
-In all of the article, $C$ or $C(\cdot,\ldots,\cdot)$ is a constant which may change from one line to another and depends only on its arguments.
+In this section, we give assumptions on $A,\, F,\,W(t),$ and the initial datum, as well as the well-posedness of \eqref{spde}, see e.g. \cite{C01, CHS21} for details.
+Throughout this paper, $C$ is a constant which may change from one line to another, and sometimes we write $C(a,b,c,\ldots)$ to emphasize the dependence on the parameters $a,b,c,\ldots$